How to Handle an Out-of-Scope Feature Request That Adds Business Value but Increases Risk

 - ✓ D.Submit a change request through the Integrated Change Control process and assess the impact on scope, schedule, and cost

-Why D: Option C is correct because PMI requires all scope changes to go through the Integrated Change Control process.
-The PM must evaluate the impact and obtain approval before any work begins.
+Why D: PMI requires all scope changes to go through the Integrated Change Control process.
+The PM must evaluate the impact on scope, schedule, and cost and obtain approval before any work begins.
 Option A is wrong because implementing the change without approval bypasses change control.
 Option B is wrong because refusing outright without assessing impact is not the correct approach.
-Option D is wrong because telling the team to start work immediately violates the change control process.
+Option C is wrong because adding the requirement to the backlog without formal approval does not follow the proper change control process.

 This PMP practice question is part of Courseiva's free PMI certification practice question bank.
 Courseiva provides original exam-style practice questions with explanations, topic-based practice, mock exams, readiness tracking, and study analytics to help learners prepare for the PMP exam.